 How to reach Saralpara, in Kokrajhar district

-If travelling from Bongaigaon you need to drive straight on the main National Highway 27.
+If you have started your journey from Bongaigaon town then you need to drive straight on the main National Highway 27.
 After crossing Kajolgaon on the main road keep driving until you reach the turning on the right side towards Bishmuri.

 There is a huge gate just on the turning point and also the Bismuri Army Camp ahead.
 Then you need to drive through the Gaurang Range till you reach Saralpara picnic spot.
 You have to go through the jungles of Chirang Reserve Forest from Digli to Saralpara.
 This road that starts from the turning of Bishmuri and through the reserve forest area is in a pathetic condition.

 It consumes maximum time to reach Saralpara just from this point only for the bad road condition.
 Also, it’s better if you start the journey early in the morning so that you can spend maximum time in the picnic spot.
-Also on weekends, the places remain so crowded that one may find difficulty to park vehicles.
+Also on weekends, the places remain so crowded that one may find it difficult to park vehicles on the spot.

 Since the places are in the bordering area there are a few Army camps so I would suggest keeping a check on your conduct and approach towards the local inhabitants.
-The road to the picnic spot is not that safe at night so its better to depart by evening.
+The road to the picnic spot is not that safe at night so it’s better to depart by evening.
+Also there is no network connectivity.
+Isn’t it good? this is what we want, don’t we?
+To have a day without phone calls and messages.

 Saralpara, in Kokrajhar district a popular picnic spot of Assam